BotleApps/check-list/README.md

 # CheckList App ✅

-A modern, intuitive checklist application built with **React Native/Expo** and **Supabase**.
-Create, manage, and organize your tasks with a beautiful iOS Notes-inspired interface.
+A modern, feature-rich checklist application built with **React Native/Expo** and **Supabase**.
+Create, manage, and organize your tasks with a beautiful, intuitive interface featuring advanced sorting, grouping, validation, and sharing capabilities.

-## ✨ Features
+## ✨ Key Features

 ### 🎯 **Modern User Experience**
-- **iOS Notes-style interface** with clean, intuitive design
-- **Interactive checklist creation** with real-time multiline display
-- **Smart input handling** - Enter key creates new items
+- **Clean, intuitive design** with iOS Notes-inspired interface
+- **Dynamic grouping and sorting** - Group by folder, date, or custom criteria
+- **Smart home screen** with floating action button and app branding
+- **Real-time validation** with character counts and error feedback
 - **Responsive design** optimized for web and mobile

 ### 🔐 **Complete Authentication System**